ztimol/carb_analysis/readme.md

 Below is an example config file that does the following:

-* Measured the torsion angles for two sets of glycisidic linkages - phi and psi for each;
+* Measures the torsion angles for two sets of glycisidic linkages - phi and psi for each;
 * Calculates the single point potential energies for the trajectory with the NAMD Amber force field parameters enabled;
 * Calculates the Cremer-Pople ring pucker polar coordiates for two six membered rings.